amanpkaur/amanpkaur/README.md

 - Data Analysis/Visualization with Python
 - Machine Learning Models (Forecasting/Predicitve and Classification)

-## 🌱 What I'm Currently Learning
+## 🌱 What I'm Currently Learning/Doing

-- Working on a machine learning project with end-to-end implementation.
+- Working on a self identified machine learning project with an end-to-end implementation.
+I am collaborating with 3 people who I met through different platforms.
+- Volunteering at Omdena for predicting the Unemployment Rate in Kenya
+- Engaging in DIY Halloween decoration projects that showcase my creativity and earn the appreciation of my friendly neighbors.

 ## 💼 My Projects